 Here, too, everything depends on the nature of their interest and the extent of their influence in supporting the stable production and distribution of the company's services and products.
 Of course, they do not directly influence the decisions, but they must be accounted for.

 How to build transparent work processes, so stakeholders have no questions about where the money was spent?
-Read Oleg Puzanov's new article, where he reasoned about the future of outstaffing and outsourcing and described the new approach to cooperation models - Transparent Remote Staffing.
+Read Oleg Puzanov's article, where he reasoned about the future of outstaffing and outsourcing and described the new approach to cooperation models — Transparent Remote Staffing.

 Customers